Larwive/TSception/README.md

-This forked version aims at improving the training process experience, such as adding a subject to start training from.
+This forked version aims at improving the training process experience, such as adding a subject to start training from, and support of mps backend for Apple Silicon chips.
+Note that you might need to edit the captum package if you intend to compute the attributions of inputs.
 No major modification is expected at the moment.

 Original readme: